Huma Anwar: Awards and recognition

+Huma Anwar has also served as a judge for the Pakistan Academy of Letters' National Literary Awards, for the Muhammad Hasan Askari Award for Translation.

 Literary style

 Huma Anwar's translations are characterized by linguistic elegance, fidelity to the cultural context of the original text, and aesthetic precision in Urdu rendering.

 Her work reflects emotional balance, conceptual depth, and a refined sense of language, making her one of the most respected literary translators in Pakistan.
 She has also served as editor for several acclaimed books on history, politics, fiction, and non-fiction.